Let’s take a look at what happens here and

 talked about with the solitary nodule, commonly

-2a would be primary hypoparathyroidism; major
+2a would be primary hyperparathyroidism; major

 cancer of the thyroid and pheochromocytoma,